YorgosPs/Yorgos-Psarellis/Research.md

 * **Investigating the response of Circadian Rhythmicity to drugs**

-Circadian rhythm is central to many physiological, mental and behavioral processes in mammals.
-I study one of the most advanced and established computational biology models of the suprachiasmatic nucleus, the neurons of which decide the circadian rhythm [3].
+Circadian rhythm is central to many physiological, mental and behavioral processes in all mammals.
+I study one of the most advanced/ established computational biology models of the suprachiasmatic nucleus, the neurons of which oscillate to produce the circadian rhythm [3].
    * Using Matrix-free numerical methods, I explore periodic solutions of a 8925-dimensional dynamical system.
-   * I explore how the drug Longdaysin affects the limits of entrainment
+   * I investigate how the drug [Longdaysin](https://www.medchemexpress.com/longdaysin.html) affects the limits of entrainment.
    * Unsupervised learning is used to cluster/order the neurons by their heterogeneities.